skuroda/PackageResourceViewer/README.md

 Command to open the resource.
 If saved, the correct directory structure will be created in the `Packages` folder.
 This command will only be displayed if the `single_command` setting is true.

+`PackageResourceViewer: Extract Package`:

+Command to extract a package to the `Packages` directory.
+This command is only available in ST3.

 `PackageResourceViewer: View Package Resource`:

 Open package resource as read only.
 This command will only be displayed if the `single_command` setting is false.